 Jekyll One

-Most extensions are based on well-documented examples from the Asciidoctor Extensions Lab.
-To create Asciidoc extensions on your own, it is highly recommended to read the Extensions Section in the Asciidoctor user manual.
+Most of these extensions are based on examples from the Asciidoctor Extensions Lab.
+If you want to write your own extensions, the Extensions section of the Asciidoctor user manual is a good place to start.

 Asciidoc Result Extension

-If a result block [.result] is placed under a listing block, clicking the toggle button view VIEW displays or hide the content given by the result block.
+If you place a result block [.result] right under a listing block, clicking the VIEW button shows or hides the result.
+Click it again to toggle.

-This example place a button VIEW top right of the example box.
+This example places a VIEW button at the top right of the example box.

 VIEW extension